sanyam5/irlc-vqa-counting/README.md

 - No real hyper-parameter search was performed.
 We use the same learning rate, learning rate schedule, loss weighing coefficients.
 The authors didn't mention the amount of dropout they used.
 After trying a few values the value 0.3 was chosen.

+- The value for number of samples was kept to 32 (instead of 5 as mentioned in the paper).
+The value 32 was chosen because it was the maximum value for which the training time did not suffer significantly.

+- All other parameters were kept same.
+Optimizer, learning rate, learning schedule, etc. are exactly the same as mentioned in the paper.

 ## Usage
 #### Prerequisites